am20dipi/UdemyNoviceToNinja/notes/Promises.md

 * OR we pass an error to the reject() function if the request is NOT successful.
     * Second callback function in the .then() function is called when the Promise is rejected.

+* .then() =>  a method that returns a Promise.
+It takes up to two arguments: callback functions for the success and failure cases of the Promise.

+* .catch() => method returns a Promise and deals with rejected cases only.